r-valle/project0/README.md

 Notes:

-The HTML code has been validated by the following markup validation services:
+1) The HTML code has been validated by the following markup validation services:
 - https://validator.w3.org/#validate_by_uri+with_options

+2) To get all the countries' flags in svg format (unless Northern Ireland flag), I have used svg-country-flags via npm

+How to run the project:

+1- Download the repository from Github
+2- Install dependencies using the command npm -i in the directory where you have cloned the repository